This particular species of plant, often called Eustoma, originates from North America and is native to both prairie regions and desert riverbeds.

 Grow in a protected environment

 If you’re unable to grow Lisianthus plants outdoors, you may wish to grow them in the greenhouse or another protected construction.
 This will allow you to shelter the flowers from wind, rain, frost and various elements.
 All of these elements can prevent growth and in some cases, cause damage.
-For example, rain can produce spotting on the petals.
+For example, rain can produce spots on the petals.

 How to care for your Lisianthus (indoors)

-There are a number of tips and tricks to follow if you wish for a healthy, thriving plant, but in general the Lisianthus is one of the easiest flowers to look after.
+There are a number of tips and tricks to follow if you wish for a healthy, thriving plant, but in general, the Lisianthus is one of the easiest flowers to look after.